-Grant Sponsors Commute.org and cities would sponsor all grants and manage services.
-Caltrain and SamTrans would no longer sponsor grants.
+Grant Sponsors & Route Managers Commute.org and cities would manage all routes and sponsor all grant applications.
+SamTrans and Caltrain would no longer sponsor grants or manage routes.
+Commute.org Cities

-Operators Shuttle operations would be consolidated under SamTrans.
-Caltrain and Commute.org would no longer administer their own operations contracts.
+Operators SamTrans would contract operations for most shuttles.
+Commute.org and Caltrain would no longer administer their own contracts.
+Cities and the private sector may continue operating independently.